 evil is the basis of all true unity.
-Without this, it is more or less attaching God&#8217;s authority to evil, and rebellion against His authority; as is all unity independent of Him.
-It is a sect in its lightest and feeblest forms; in its fullest, it is the great apostasy, of which one of the characteristics, as ecclesiastical or secular power, is unity; but unity by subjection of man to what is independent really or openly of God because it is of His word; not established by subjection to the Holy One, according to His word,| and by the power of the Spirit working in those that are united, and by His presence, which is the personal power of union in the body.
-But this separation is not yet by judicial power, which separates (not the good from the evil, the precious from the vile, but) the vile from the precious, banishing it from His presence in judgment*;* binding up the tares in bundles, and casting them into the furnace of fire; gathering out of His kingdom all things that offend (Satan and his angels being himself cast down and all things thereupon being gathered together in one in Christ, in heaven and in earth).
+Without this, it is more or less attaching God's authority to evil, and rebellion against His authority; as is all unity independent of Him.
+It is a sect in its lightest and feeblest forms; in its fullest, it is the great apostasy, of which one of the characteristics, as ecclesiastical or secular power, is unity; but unity by subjection of man to what is independent really or openly of God because it is of His word; not established by subjection to the Holy One, according to His word,¦ and by the power of the Spirit working in those that are united, and by His presence, which is the personal power of union in the body.
+But this separation is not yet by judicial power, which separates (not the good from the evil, the precious from the vile, but) the vile from the precious, banishing it from His presence in judgment; binding up the tares in bundles, and casting them into the furnace of fire; gathering out of His kingdom all things that offend (Satan and his angels being himself cast down and all things thereupon being gathered together in one in Christ, in heaven and in earth).
 Then the world, not the conscience, will be cleared from evil by the judgment which will not allow it, but early cut off all the wicked (not by the power and testimony of the Spirit of God).

 It is not now the time of this judicial separation of the evil from the good in the world, as the field of Christ, by the cutting off and destruction of the wicked.
 But unity is not therefore given up out of the thoughts of God; nor can He have recognised union with evil.
 There is one Spirit and one body.
 He gathers together in one the children of God who were scattered abroad.